li-yong/VLSI_Testing_f24/README.md

 More details can be found in py_isc_parser/README.md

 ## C++ Parser
-C++ Parser read from the ISC file, then parse line by line to populate the circuit network.
+The C++ parser reads from the ISC file and parses it line by line to populate the circuit netlist.

-It implemented reqirement #2, #3 and #4 in programing project 1 of 654 VLSI_Testing in Fall 2004.
+It implements requirements #2, #3, and #4 of Programming Project 1 for the 654 VLSI Testing course, Fall 2004.

 ### How to run
-The tool developed in Ubuntu, but also have brief build and verification on Windows.
+The tool was developed on Ubuntu but has also been built and verified on Windows.

 Linux binary:   `cpp_isc_parser.exe`

 Windows binary: `cpp_isc_parser_win.exe`

 ### Build/Installation
-flex and bison are required for build.
+`flex` and `bison` are required for the build process.
 ```
 cd cpp_isc_parser &&  make
 ```

-Build on Windows MSYS2 UCRT64 preferred.
+For Windows, building with MSYS2 UCRT64 is preferred.

 ### Usage